Use Case

 What does the email validation API tell a fraud team?

-One call returns seven signals per address.
+One call returns eight signals per address.
 A fraud team reads them as risk inputs, not as a single yes or no. The API gives you the verdict and the per-signal detail behind it.
 You decide what each one means in your context.

 Format and MX